 Rabbi Shmuel Maybruch, LCSW

-Honesty, integrity, and sincerity are the keystones of my psychotherapy and counseling practice.
+Authenticity, integrity, and sincerity are keystones of my psychotherapy and counseling.
 I strive to help people explore more about themselves and find truths about who they are, where they have been, and where they could go.
-My enthusiasm for Judaism and Jewish academic study informs and enhances my interaction with my clients, regardless of their religious or spiritual beliefs.

 My Approach to Therapy

-If you would like to make an appointment, please click here for the contact form.
+I practice via video, on the phone, and in person.
+If you would like to make an in-person or virtual appointment, please click here for the contact form.

 My Teaching and Scholarship

-As a magid shiur (instructor) in the Stone Beit Midrash Program of Yeshiva University, I am privileged to have some of the greatest students!
-My book Yismach Lev (2014, Hebrew) on the Talmud and Jewish Laws regarding kosher and prohibited food, is the product of classes I gave as Rosh Chaburah (instructor) of the postgraduate Chullin Kollel (advanced Talmud study program) at the Rabbi Isaac Elchanan Theological Seminary.
-I am also founding and former Rabbi of the Yeshiva Community Shul at Shenk of Washington Heights, New York.
+I have composed numerous articles on Jewish law, mental health, and their intersection.
+My book Yismach Lev (2014, Hebrew) is an analysis of the Talmud and Jewish Laws regarding kosher and prohibited food.
+It is the product of classes I gave as Rosh Chaburah (instructor) of the postgraduate Chullin Kollel (advanced Talmud study program) at the Rabbi Isaac Elchanan Theological Seminary.
+I am also founding and former Rabbi of the Yeshiva Community Shul of Washington Heights, New York.